country-house_1024

 6. Ensure the septic tank has been emptied.
 Most municipalities require the septic tank to be emptied every four years if the house is a second residence and every two years if it is a permanent residence.

 Finally, the tax implication.
-In Canada a primary residence upon selling is tax-free.
+In Canada, a primary residence upon selling is tax-free.
 A second residence is considered a luxury item and is therefore not tax-free.
-Upon selling a second residence, any gain is considered a capital gain and is taxed on 50% of the gain.
+Upon selling a second residence, any gain is considered a capital gain and is taxed at 50% of the gain.

 ‘In Canada a primary residence upon selling is tax-free.
 A second residence is considered a luxury item and is therefore not tax-free.’